A tourist's guide to regularity structures and singular stochastic PDEs: Solving singular PDEs within regularity structures

 The restriction to each band $[0,t_0]\times [-R,R]$ of spacetime white noise has a norm growing indefinitely as $R$ goes to infinity for each fixed $t_0>0$.
-To avoid working with unbounded spacial domains and functional spaces involving spacial weights we will assume that all the objects are $\bbZ^d$-periodic in space.
-The function $\bsp$ in \eqref{EqPDERS} plays the role of the regularity structure lift of the propagator of the initial condition $u_0$.
+To avoid working with unbounded spacial domains and functional spaces involving spacial weights we will assume that all the objects are $\bbZ$-periodic in space -- they would be $\bbZ^d$-periodic in space in a more general setting.
+The function $\bsh$ in \eqref{EqPDERS} plays the role of the regularity structure lift of the propagator of the initial condition $u_0$.
 The use of time weights to take care of the free propagation $(e^{ t(\Delta-1) }u_0)_{t>0}$ of the initial condition in a regularity structures setting is made necessary by the classical sharp estimate

-Theorem \ref{ThmWellPosedness} is proved under spacial periodic boundary condition and in the space of modelled distributions involving temporal weights exploding in $t=0^+$.
+Theorem \ref{ThmWellPosedness} is proved under spacial periodic boundary conditions and in the space of modelled distributions involving temporal weights exploding in $t=0^+$.
 We introduce the former in Section \ref{SubsectionPeriodicModel} and the latter in Section \ref{SubsectionTimeWeight}.
 We examine in Section \ref{SubsectionNonAnticipative} the notion of non-anticipative operator, involved in the analysis of equation \eqref{EqPDERS}.
+We prove in Section \ref{SubsectionFixedPoint} that \eqref{EqPDERS} is locally in time well-posed.